fsmeraldi/c4s-exceptions/README.md

-# c4s-exceptions
+# Errors and Exceptions

-Errors and Exceptions for the Coding for Scientists module at QMUL
+Error handling for the Coding for Scientists module at QMUL

 Click here to launch as a Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fsmeraldi/c4s-exceptions/main)